New image of the black hole at the center of the Milky Way raises an important question

 Images of black hole at center of Milky Way reveal strong magnetic fields

 This shows that the two black holes also have very similar features in polarized light: “We now see that there are strong, twisted and ordered magnetic fields near the black hole in the center of the Milky Way,” explains Sara Issaoun from the Center for Astrophysics at Harvard & Smithsonian.
 During studies of M87*, researchers had previously discovered that magnetic fields in the area enabled the black hole to throw powerful jets of material back into the area.
-The new images show that this could also apply to Sgr A*.
+The new images show that this might also apply to Sgr A*.

 “Together with the fact that Sgr A* has a strikingly similar polarization structure to the much larger and stronger black hole M87*, we learned that strong and ordered magnetic fields are crucial to how black holes interact with the gas and matter around them around each other,” says Issaoun, a co-leader of the project, in one notice.